vippsas/vipps-woocommerce/README.md

 `wc_vipps_recurring_supported_currencies($currencies: array)`

-- This filter takes an array of supported currenices in ISO 4217 format (like NOK).
+- Takes an array of supported currencies in ISO 4217 format (like NOK).
 Vipps only supports NOK at the moment.

 `wc_vipps_recurring_payment_icons($icons: array)`

-- This filter takes an array of icons that a WooCommerce payment gateway can have.
+- Takes an array of icons that a WooCommerce payment gateway can have.
 Currently it only contains `vipps`, you can replace the image passed here if you want.
 It is however not recommended unless it follows Vipps' design specifications.

 `wc_vipps_recurring_show_capture_button($show_capture_button: bool, $order: WC_Order)`

-- This filter decides whether or not the direct capture button shall be displayed on an order or not.
+- Decides whether the direct capture button shall be displayed on an order or not.
 Prior to version 1.2.1 this filter was called `woocommerce_vipps_recurring_show_capture_button`. `$show_capture_button` contains the current decision on whether or not it shall be displayed. `$order` contains the current `WC_Order` being viewed.

+`wc_vipps_recurring_merchant_agreement_url($url: string)`

+`wc_vipps_recurring_merchant_redirect_url($url: string)`

 # Frequently Asked Questions